For regular pickups we have two types of e-waste collection receptacle; the e-crate and the e-pallet.

 The e-crate is a 0.05 cubic metre plastic crate (pictured to the right).
-It is suitable for a wide range of smaller e-waste items and is aimed at small to medium sized businesses.
+It is suitable for a wide range of smaller e-waste items and is aimed at medium to large scale businesses.

-For one off consignments of e-waste contact us for pricing and procedures.
+For large one off consignments of e-waste contact us for pricing and procedures.

 How does it work?

 A collection receptacle is delivered to you and is filled by your organisation with e-waste items.
 When it is full you then contact Ecotech Services to have it collected and to have a replacement empty crate delivered.

 The cost to you will depend on what is placed in the e-crate.
 A price list is supplied to help you estimate the costs or income from the service.

 Why should I recycle my e-waste?